Grand Mosque, Kuwait City - Things to Do at Grand Mosque

 Tips & Advice

-Photography is permitted in most areas but avoid taking pictures during prayer times and always ask permission first
+Photography is generally allowed in common areas, but be respectful and avoid taking pictures during prayer times or of people praying